webpack --env prod

 The resolvers mentioned above can also be customized via a configuration file

-options.
+with the resolve or resolveLoader options.
 These options allow

 users to change the resolving behavior through a variety of options including

-through resolve plugins
+through resolve plugins.

-The resolver plugins, e.g. DirectoryNamedPlugin
+The resolver plugins, e.g. DirectoryNamedPlugin, can be included

-rather than using standard plugins.
+directly in resolve.plugins rather than using standard plugins.
 Note that the

-configuration affects the normal
+resolve configuration affects the normal and context resolvers while

-is used to modify the loader
+resolveLoader is used to modify the loader resolver.

 Compilation object has many methods and hooks avaialble.
 On this page we will list the available methods and properties.